Jayich-Lab/Ra-225-Oven/README.md

 We can run a maximum of 10 amps through each tube.
 The current is limited by the maximum operating current of the flange.
 We know that the oven reaches temperatures of at least 500 C because we observe that the oven tubes begin to glow incandescently around 7 amps, 20 watts.
 The oven can be run consistently at 10 amps, ~34 watts.

 ### Chemistry:
-Already Tested: Grains of Ca and powdered SrCl2, grains of Ca and 0.1M SrCl2 solution.
-Trace amounts of Ca and SrCl2.
+Already Tested: Grains of Ca and powdered SrCl2, grains of Ca and 0.1M SrCl2 solution, trace amounts of Ca and SrCl2.

 Not Yet Tested: Ra226 and Zirconium, Ra225 and Zirconium, Ra224 and Zirconium.
 BaCO3 may also be added to act as a reducing agent.